 - (2) Dimensions: The dimensions of the climbing space shall be 30 inches square, and shall be provided in one quadrant or on one side of the pole.
 The depth of the climbing space shall be measured from the centerline of the pole (see Figures 54-13 through 54-18). - (3) Allowable Climbing Space Obstructions: Allowable climbing space obstructions are: - (a) Guys.
-However, not more than two guys having a vertical separation of 18 inches or less can be installed in any 4-foot section of climbing space. - (b) Suitably protected (covered only by wood, see Rule 22.8): - 1) Vertical risers; or - 2) Vertical runs; or - 3) Ground wires.
+However, not more than two guys having a vertical separation of 18 inches or less can be installed in any 4-foot section of climbing space. - (b) Suitably protected: - 1) Vertical riser or runs covered only by wood (see Rule 22.8-B); - 2) Ground wires covered by wood per Rule 22.8-A1; - 3) Ground wires covered by plastic, or other non-conductive material no greater than one-half inch in diameter (see Rule 22.8-A3).